tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/07-Stu_Peoplechain/README.md

 # Peoplechain

-ThSlackt way to understand how the blockchain keeps track of transactions is to emulate one!
+The best way to understand how the blockchain keeps track of transactions is to emulate one!

 As a class, you will be getting into groups that will each participate in the network differently.